Easy Homemade Strawberry Jam With No Added Pectin

 The best way to know when your jam has set is to keep two saucers in the freezer.
 To test for the setting point, drop half a teaspoon of the jam onto a cold saucer and leave for a few seconds to cool.
 Push your finger up against the jam and if a skin has formed and it wrinkles up, it’s ready.
-Keep alternating the saucers and test every couple of minutes until it’s set.
+Alternate the saucers and test every couple of minutes until it’s set.

 How do you like to eat your jam?